 It also confirms what I thought when I first saw them – that they sound garage-y punky, I know that they describe themselves as a garage grunge band, but that’s how I hear them.
 Their set is fast and furious, they just set out to play and play loud and fast.
-But in all of there is nuance, touches of guitar, bass that just doesn’t do that rumble.
+But in all of it there is nuance, touches of guitar, bass that just doesn’t do that rumble.

 Seeing this band play live is fun, it’s music to dance to, to mosh to, but you can, should you wish, just stand and listen to, it’s equally as good for both.

 This time Lori introduces ‘On Your Knees’ as being about anything other than blow-jobs.
 A fellow photographer turned to me and said is this song about what I think it is, and I said yep, and she said that when she introduced it, although she did that in a rather strange way.
 And it’s as great as I remember.